 This module comprises of the mathematical knowledge and skills which are necessary to underpin the general engineering science that is assumed to be essential for most engineering graduates.
 The course will provide insight to understand and analyse the engineering problems scientifically based on Mathematics.
-Topics include numbers and algebra: algebra, partial fractions, logarithms, exponents, hyperbolic functions; areas and volumes: the circle and its properties, volumes and surface areas of common solids; trigonometry: introduction to trigonometry, trigonometric waveforms, cartesian and polar coordinates, trigonometric identities & equations; graphs: functions & their curves; complex numbers: Euler's and De Moivre's formulas and theorems; differentiation: introduction to differentiation, methods of differentiation, applications of differentiation, differentiation of implicit functions, logarithmic differentiation; and integration: standard integration, applications of integration.
+Topics include revision of basic algebra, absolute values, logarithms (law and equations, natural, functions), exponential functions, introduction to trigonometry, trigonometric waveforms, trigonometric identities & equations, functions & their curves, inverse functions, hyperbolic functions, Cartesian and polar coordinates, complex number formats, De Moivre's formulas, roots of complex numbers, limit concepts and calculations, introduction to differentiation (derivative, slope, velocity, rate of change), methods of differentiation, differentiation of functions (algebraic, trigonometric and hyperbolic), applications of differentiation (related rates, tangents and normals), anti-differentiation, Riemann sum, integration of functions (algebraic, trigonometric and hyperbolic) and applications of integration (areas).